 Blackstone LaunchPad helps the campus community with startups with resources to:

 For graduate students, on-campus housing is available in University Village apartments, Canyon Creek Heights apartments, as well as Northside housing.
 The apartments offer a variety of furnished and unfurnished floor plans.
 All options offer UT Dallas students the comfort of home within walking distance to class.

 The Activity Center and Recreation Center West are both available to graduate students.
 Together, they provide access to traditional weight and cardio training equipment in addition to racquetball courts, squash courts, basketball courts, a climbing wall, and a 25-yard indoor swimming pool.
 There is also access to outdoor basketball courts, a cricket field, sand volleyball courts, soccer fields, tennis courts, softball fields, and baseball fields.

 The Office of Graduate Education works with faculty to elevate the quality of graduate education across the University and challenges students to gain high-level expertise to make original, creative discoveries by immersing themselves in their education.
 Graduate Education offers workshops for students on writing, finding fellowships, and careers.
 Graduate Education also helps facilitate faculty mentoring and provides a wealth of tools to help students navigate their graduate school experience from assistantships to dissertation and thesis support.

 The UT Dallas Graduate Student Assembly is a student-led organization which serves as the voice of graduate students on campus.
 They also organize various social and professional events for graduate students such as game night and networking workshops.
 Find the GSA’s Blackboard Organization on eLearning where you can find documents related to past and upcoming meetings, forms to provide feedback, and a forum to engage in discussions.
-For upcoming events and news, follow the GSA on their Facebook page.
+For upcoming events and news, follow the GSA on their Facebook and Instagram pages.